|Questions and Answers|

 Question No. 03.
 Who were the parents of Gautam Buddha?

-Answer : Gautam Buddha's father was Suddhodhon (Saka ruler) and his mother was Mahamaya (some says Mayadevi).
+Answer : The father of Gautama Buddha was Suddhodhon (Saka ruler) and his mother was Mahamaya (some says Mayadevi).
 But his mother died after 7 days of his birth and he was brought up by stepmother Prajapati Gautami.

 Question No. 04.
-What is the original or childhood name of Gautam Buddha?
+What is the childhood name of Gautam Buddha?

 Answer : The childhood name of Gautam Buddha is Siddhartha.